SymfonyCasts/messenger/sfcasts/handler-work.md

 `public function getImagePost()` with an `ImagePost` return type.
 Inside, `return $this->imagePost`.

-And, really... you can make this class look however you want: we could have made this a `public` property and and dropped the need for a constructor or getter.
-Or you could replace the constructor with a `setImagePost()`.
-This is the way I like to do it... but it doesn't matter: as long as it holds the data you want to pass around.
+And really... you can make this class look however you want: we could have made this a `public` property with no need for a constructor or getter.
+Or you could replace the constructor with a `setImagePost()`. *This* is the way I like to do it... but it doesn't matter: as long as it holds the data you want to pass to the handler... you're good!

-Anyways, now we're danger!
+Anyways, now we're dangerous!
 Back in `ImagePostController`, down here, `AddPonkaToImage` *now* needs an argument.
 Pass it `$imagePost`.

 Then, over in the handler, finish this with `$imagePost = $addPonkaToImage->getImagePost()`.